kflim/adventofcode/README.md

 Each year, I will learn new languages and complete tasks using those languages.

-# Languages used per year
+## Languages used per year
 2021 - Java\
 2022 - Java/PythonC++\
 2023 - Golang

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.